JuliaGeo/Geodesy.jl/README.md

 to perform the conversion.
 The exact transformation is performed in both directions, using a port the ECEF → LLA transformation from *GeographicLib*.

+Note that in some cases where points are very close to the centre of the ellipsoid, multiple equivalent `LLA` points are valid solutions to the transformation problem.
+Here, as in *GeographicLib*, the point with the greatest altitude is chosen.

 #### Between `LLA` and `UTM`/`UTMZ`

 The `LLAfromUTM(Z)` and `UTM(Z)fromLLA` transformations also require an